-Predominantly hipped, tiled roofs.
+· Predominantly hipped, tiled roofs.

-- Garages and carports Car parking is frequently constructed on the - Parking structures and crossovers in the form of double car garages and large, steep driveways.
+- Car parking is frequently constructed on the side boundary or in line with the front facade. - Parking structures and crossovers in the form of double car garages and large, steep driveways.

-- Buildings are oriented parallel to address the
+- Buildings are oriented parallel to address the street.

 - Varied setbacks ranging between 3m and 9m.

-- Side setbacks range from 2m to 4m.
+- · Side setbacks range from 2m to 4m.